SovereignCloudStack/status-page-githubprojects/README.md

 # SCS Status Page - GitHub Projects Backend

 This repository contains an implementation of the [SCS Status Page API](https://github.com/SovereignCloudStack/status-page-openapi) backed by GitHub Projects.
-This means that all state relevant to the status page is stored in a [GitHub Project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects).
+This means that all state relevant to the status page is stored in a [GitHub Project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) and fetched via the GitHub GraphQL API.

 ## Mapping of attributes